-College of Policing Code of Ethics
+4. College of Policing Code of Ethics

 The College of Policing Code of Ethics sets out policing principles and the standards of behaviour expected of police forces in England and Wales.
 The OPCC will abide by the Code of Ethics, promote the Code amongst the OPCC and ensure that it is embedded in both the OPCC and the wider Force.
-The Code of Ethics can be viewed at http://www.college.police.uk/What-we-do/Ethics/Pages/Code-of-Ethics.aspx

-Use of Resources
+5. Use of Resources